druleton/druleton/bin/docs/README.md

   local copy of the composer binary.
 - [bin/drush](command-drush.md) : Run a drush command within the `web` directory.
+- [bin/coder](command-coder.md) : Wrapper around the phpcs (PHP Code Sniffer) binary.
+It has the proper default settings for the Drupal standards.

 Commands installed during the init command:
 - [bin/...](config-bin.md) : Any custom command as defined in the `config/bin`